 A number of cars are now free of PVC and some have cut out brominated flame retardants (though replaced with flame retardants that are just as worrisome).

 Some models contain more metals than others.
 Metals and flame retardants are not VOCs and they have no odor.
 They also do not dissipate the way VOCs do.
 Flame retardants will continue to come out of the foam for the lifetime of the foam.
 Metals also are rubbed off or released over time.

-Honda is still popular amongst those sensitive to chemicals.
-The company puts out an environmental report every year which shows that most Honda and Acura models are PVC-free and they use low-VOC adhesives, tapes, foams and coating materials inside the vehicles (source).
+Honda is still popular in 2021 amongst those sensitive to chemicals.
+The company puts out an environmental report every year which shows that most Honda and Acura models are PVC-free and they use low-VOC adhesives, tapes, foams, and coating materials inside the vehicles (source).